Reins86/SoftUniDemoHubProject/README.md

 # SoftUniDemoHubProject
-Demo project for SoftUni Fundamentals
+Demo project for SoftUni Fundamentals I adited this on GitHub directly! 😉